-Medicare Supplement Open Enrollment Period
+Medicare Supplement (Medigap) Open Enrollment Period

-During your Medicare Supplement Open Enrollment Period, insurance companies must issue you a Medicare Supplement policy, and are not allowed to ask you any health questions.
-Your OEP only occurs once, and if you miss it, you might have trouble getting supplemental health insurance coverage down the road.
+During your Medicare Supplement Open Enrollment Period, insurance companies must issue you a Medicare Supplement (Medigap) policy without asking any health questions.
+Your Open Enrollment Period only occurs once, and if you miss this window, you may have trouble getting supplemental health insurance coverage down the road.
 Therefore, it is best to apply for a Medicare Supplement insurance policy when you are first eligible to protect against hefty out-of-pocket costs and ensure coverage.

-- Enrolled in Medicare Part B
+- Have enrolled in Medicare Part B

 - Asking you questions about your health status